dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 2. The outer ray florets should be equal in shape, size and formation, generally flat, and regularly arranged around the central florets.

-3. The blooms should be poised at an angle of 45 degrees on a stem which should be straight and proportionate to the size of the bloom.
+3. The blooms should be poised at an angle of not less than 45 degrees to the stem which should be straight and proportionate to the size of the bloom.

 (g) Miscellaneous Dahlias